ui4j/ui4j/README.md

 Contribution Guidelines
 ------------------------

-You can contribute to ui4j by opening a Pull Request.
+* You can contribute to ui4j by opening a Pull Request.

-### Rules for the Contribution:

 * In most cases, pull requests for bug fixes and new features should be based on the `main` branch.
 * It is important to write a good commit message explaining why the feature is needed.
 * Write a test case before fixing the bug or new feature (not mandatory).